-A Thermal power plant is an electric producing plant.
-Certain thermal power stations are also designed to produce heat for industrial purposes, for district heating, or desalination of water, in addition to generating electrical power.
+A Thermal power plant is an electric-producing plant.
+Certain thermal power stations are also designed to produce heat for industrial purposes, district heating, or desalination of water, in addition to generating electrical power.
 Here are thermal power plant components and working principles.

 - River or Canal

 Here are the main thermal power plant parts and functions.

 As we know here a huge amount of water is present, and it is further used for the generation of electricity.

 As the name indicates, a low or high-pressure heater means that it increases or decreases the pressure of the water.